iillx/swift-evolution/proposals/7777-expanded-parameters.md

 }
 ```

-In that case, we might want to add the "equivalent" `linearGradient` overload method, to keep our API consistent.
+In that case, we might want to add the equivalent `linearGradient` overload method to keep our API consistent.

 ```swift
 // A linear gradient defined by a collection of materials. static func linearGradient(materials: [Material], startPoint: UnitPoint, endPoint: UnitPoint) -> LinearGradient
 ```

 Given this, the potential of an overload "explosion" is already a problem.
-But it gets worse considering that this pattern spreads out fairly quickly — now there's an entire family of gradients that could be updated.
+But it gets worse considering this pattern can spread out fairly quickly — now there's an entire family of gradients that could be updated.
 Radial, angular, and elliptical, all with their respective helper methods, would be good candidates for adding an overload with a materials parameter to support the new initializer.

 ```swift
 // A radial gradient.